damian-romero/hugoblox-test/content/authors/admin/_index.md

 ---
 # Display name
-title: Alice Wu (吳恩達)
+title: Damian Romero

 # Is this the primary user of the site?
 superuser: true

 # Role/position
-role: ''
+role: 'Community Specialist'

 # Status emoji
 status:
-  icon: ☕️
+  icon: ✉️

 # Organizations/Affiliations
 #organizations:
-#- name: 腾讯
+#- name: Lorem Ipsum
 #  url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.

-#interests:
+bio: Linguist and Educator with a background in community and social media management.

+interests:
+- Human-Human Communication
+- Human-Computer Communication
-#- Artificial Intelligence
+- Artificial Intelligence
-#- Computational Linguistics
+- Computational Linguistics
-#- Information Retrieval

-#education:
+- Education

+education:
-#  courses:
+ courses:
-#  - course: PhD in Artificial Intelligence
+ - course: M.S. in Human Language Technology
-#    institution: Stanford University
+   institution: The University of Arizona
-#    year: 2012
+   year: 2023
-#  - course: MEng in Artificial Intelligence
+ - course: M.A. in Hispanic Linguistics
-#    institution: Massachusetts Institute of Technology
+   institution: The University of Arizona
-#    year: 2009
+   year: 2014
-#  - course: BSc in Artificial Intelligence
+ - course: B.A. in Linguistics
-#    institution: Massachusetts Institute of Technology
+   institution: Autonomous University of Queretaro
-#    year: 2008
+   year: 2012

 # Social/Academic Networking
 # For available icons, see: https://docs.hugoblox.com/getting-started/page-builder/#icons